Phone-GWP-group

 As a result, a specialist cardboard foam alternative – Corrispring – was developed.

-The key benefit of Corrispring, however, is the material used in its manufacture is not only biodegradable but also fully and widely recycled (including in kerbside recycling boxes).
+The key benefit of Corrispring, however, is that the material used in its manufacture is not only biodegradable but also fully and widely recycled (including in kerbside recycling boxes).

 Corrispring